Shopify Image Optimization in 9 Steps

 Choosing the right size for each image helps ensure that it looks good on both desktop and mobile devices.

-The maximum recommended size for Shopify is 5000 x 5000 pixels, or up to 20 MB.
+The maximum recommended size for Shopify is 5000 x 5000 pixels or up to 20 MB.
 For square images, the optimal size is 2048 x 2048 pixels.
 However, the proper dimensions depend on the image type.
-You can learn more in our guide on Shopify image sizes.
+Here are the file sizes Shopify recommends for the main image types:

 Shopify also recommends using a Content Delivery Network (CDN) to properly size images and deliver the best file format based on the user’s device.
 Luckily, Shopify already comes with a CDN, ensuring your image loading time is fast no matter where the user is located.